amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 You have two choices.
 You can either carry on in the hope your momentum and strength will take you safely over the hill or you can drop down a gear and pedal faster.
 The latter option will (almost) always enable you to progress to the next hill.
-The point is, it is not always desirable or efficient to slow down but it is sometimes necessary choice to progress.
+The point is, it is not always desirable or efficient to slow down but it is sometimes the necessary choice to progress.

 So, as experienced technicians you know what a process is, correct?
 Of course you do.